huseyinyilmaz/django-numerics/doc/source/index.rst

        url(r'^numerics/', include(djangonumerics.urls)),
    )

-Than you can register some endpoints for your dashboard.
+4) Register some endpoints for your dashboard.
 For instance following code adds number of current users as an endpoint.

 .. code-block:: python